 internships

-The Healing Trust offers two paid internship opportunities for undergraduate and graduate students who are interested in learning more about philanthropy.
+The Healing Trust offers two paid internship opportunities for graduate students who are interested in learning more about philanthropy.
 Internships are available for two semesters and provide a behind-the-scenes look into grantmaking.

 The Healing Trust is committed to building a diverse, equitable, and inclusive team as well as a pipeline of diverse talent for the philanthropic and nonprofit sectors.
 We provide paid internships for a maximum of 2 students at a time.